lucianoguzman99/lucianoguzman99/README.md

 ## 🚀 About Me
-I'm an Jr. iOS Software Engineer and studying System Engineering at UTN
+I'm an iOS Software Engineer and studying System Engineering at UTN

 ## 🔗 Links